venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 ### QEMU with KVM and hardware virtualization

-You can improve the performance if your machine is PC based or ARM based (some) with the KVM (kernel virtual machine) and your vitualization support from hardware!
+You can improve the performance if your machine is PC based or ARM based (some) with the KVM (kernel virtual machine) and your virtualization support from hardware!

-* The argument `accel=kvm` of the `-machine` option is equivalent to the `-enable-kvm`
+* The argument `accel=kvm` of the `-machine` option is equivalent to the `-accel kvm`
 * CPU model `host` requires KVM, but you must take care if you use PCI passthrough
-* Using OVMF you can passthrough devices (a graphics card), offering the virtual machine native performance
+* The passthrough options offers the virtual machine native performance with KVM
-* IOMMU must require KVM support, and `-device intel-iommu` should not be set if PCI passthrough is required
+* IOMMU requires KVM, and `-device intel-iommu` should not be set if PCI passthrough
-* IOMMU needs to adding the kernel parameter `intel_iommu=on` for remapping IO in guest
+* IOMMU needs add kernel parameter `iommu=on` for remapping IO in guest
-* If you start your virtual machine and experience very bad performance, should check for proper KVM support
+* On virtual machine with bad performance, should check for proper KVM support
-* KVM needs to be enabled in order to start Win7 or Win8 properly without a blue screen.
+* KVM is required in order to start Win7 or Win8 properly without a blue screen
-* TPM must be enabled (throught q35 and UEFI+TPM fartures) in order to start Win10 without a blue screen.
+* TPM is need (thought q35 and UEFI+TPM features) to start Win10 without errors

 #### Where can be loaded the KVM support